nak/pytest_mproc/docsrc/index.rst

 will determine the order of execution only within that group.  *pytest_mproc* does not guarantee order of execution for tests or test groups with the same priority.

-If you specify a priorty at on a class of tests, all test methods within that class will have that priority, unless a specific priority is assigned to that method through its own decorator.
+If you specify a priorty on a class of tests, all test methods within that class will have that priority, unless a specific priority is assigned to that method through its own decorator.
 In that class, the decorator for the class method is used.